serheyShmyg/Backbone.ExtendedView/README.md

 - renderChildView
 - serializeData

-Data for template you can path into `data` param.
+Data for template you can pass into `data` param.
 ```javascript
 var View = Backbone.ExtendedView.extend({
     data: {}